 All child learn differently and most respond very well to online delivery of homeschool materials.
 In addition, many children benefit from seeing a topic or concept presented in more than one way before what’s being taught “clicks” for them.
 Time4Learning’s online, interactive style complements Five in a Row’s literature-based program.

 Time4Learning offers interactive, self-paced instruction in math, language arts, reading, social studies and science.
-Many families report that using Time4Learning in conjunction with A Beka has enhanced their child's academic success.
-Time4Learning's online educational software can be used as either a core or supplemental curriculum.
+Many families report that using Time4Learning in conjunction with Five in a Row has enhanced their child’s academic success.
+Time4Learning’s online educational software can be used as either a core or supplemental curriculum.

 The Time4Learning language arts and math programs can stand alone or be worked into Five in a Row’s education.
 The social studies and science lessons are easily used as a springboard for non-computer-related activities.
 The Reports function of our program keeps track of all lessons started and completed, percentage scores for quizzes and tests, the amount of time spent on each activity, and the dates the activities are completed.
 This makes portfolio keeping easy.